F-I-D-O/Manuals/manuals/Programming/Git.md

 - **default ssh client**: defaults to bundled openssh (part of git bash)
 - **context menu integration**: defaults to "Open in Git GUI" and "Open in Git Bash"

+### GitExtensions
+Most installation settings have good defaults.
+It is necessary to configure the mergetool to use KDiff3, including the path to the KDiff3 executable.
+Note that a full path to KDiff3 executable should be specified, instead of adding KDiff3 bin directory to the PATH variable.
+There are many other executables and libraries that we definitely don't want to add to the PATH variable.

 # GitExtensions
 GitExtensions is a GUI for Git that can make some operations easier, as diffs and branch structure are more clear when using a GUI.

 The tool is intuitive it is only important to **install git first**.

 ## Limitations
 Unfortunatelly, GitExtensions does not support wordwrap in the diff view.
 There is an [issue](https://github.com/gitextensions/gitextensions/issues/448#event-16669247488) for that (closed, but never resolved).